geosolutions-it/doc-geonode/001_overview_and_ref/index.rst

 :ref:`reference_doc_index`
     In this section, you will find information about each and every component of GeoNode, for example *GeoServer*, *GeoNode Settings*, *Security*, etc.

-:ref:`django_overview_index`
-    This section introduces some basic concepts of DJango, the Python based web framework on top of which GeoNode has been developed.

-    Django's primary goal is to ease the creation of complex, database-driven websites.
-Django emphasizes reusability and "pluggability" of components, rapid development, and the principle of *don't repeat yourself*.
-    Python is used throughout, even for settings, files, and data models.

-    Django also provides an optional administrative create, read, update and delete interface that is generated dynamically through introspection and configured via admin models.